love4code/APS/README.md

 4. Copy the link from the modal
 5. Send to the store
 6. Store sees only jobs assigned to their store (no login required)
+7. **Click on any calendar event** to view job details in a read-only modal

 **Option 2: Send Email Invite (Requires Login)**